pydanny/daniel-blog-fasthtml/posts/2024/2024-09-moving-my-blog-to-fasthtml.md

 description: All the details of moving my blog from Next.js to FastHTML.
 ---

+What you did, why you did it, and what you found from the experience.

 Recently I've been using and contributing to [FastHTML](https://fastht.ml/).
 I've enjoyed the clarity and speed of the framework, finding its design intuitive yet concise.
 In fact, my first test project with FastHTML was this blog - I had about 80% of the functionality of the site done in 45 minutes.

 ## What stayed the same